kar-thik018/Heart-Disease-Prediction-using_ML/README.md

 # Heart-Disease-Prediction-using_ML
-using machine learning basic logistic algorthim and  heart datset from kaggle we can predict the Heart Disease
+using machine learning basic logistic algorthim and  heart dat`aset from kaggle we can predict the Heart Disease